Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 * Instead of creating one big application, it is broken into small services, each a fully independent, runnable application
 * This allows more flexibility in changing, deploying, scaling, etc. specific parts of the application without affecting the others.
 * It makes the application distributed, since the small services (microservices) are typically distributed across servers.
 This increases the complexity and the needed knowledge of the team.
+* Often thought of as the evolution of SOA

 ## Use Cases